cpatsel/ShowdownBot/README.md

   * Analytic - The bot compares the two pokemon battling and acts accordingly.

 To switch modules, simply type **module** or **m** followed by one of the module types above, in lowercase.
+Do note, that when switching modules with the module command, the bot's format will be reset.

 ##Other commands